Remco28/nj-gov-2025/docs/ARCHITECTURE.md

 ### Editing Workflow

-1. Update or add candidates/topics in `docs/content/candidates.json`.
+1. Create or update topic files under `docs/content/topics/<candidate-id>/<topic-id>.json` (one topic per file).
+2. Copy each finalized topic into the appropriate candidate record inside `docs/content/candidates.json` (temporary manual assembly).
-2. Run `npm run dev` for live preview or `npm run build` to validate JSON.
+3. Run `npm run dev` for live preview or `npm run build` to validate JSON.
-3. Use the `/qa/` dashboard to catch missing fields or duplicate IDs before merging.
+4. Use the `/qa/` dashboard to catch missing fields or duplicate IDs before merging.

-As we introduce follow-up questions, editors will add nested `followUps` arrays under the relevant topic.
 Only the top-level topics need summaries tuned for the spinner bubble; follow-ups can focus on the question-and-answer exchange shown in the modal.

 ## Interactive Flow (Phase 3)